Tarik-B/pokechu/README.md

 Minor:

+- [ ] Merge all data filtering code in viewmodels into single sql queries
 - [ ] Find a way to display all searched fields of Pokémon when searching
 - [ ] Auto close keyboard when clicking on main list while searching
 - [ ] Decrease height of list (not grid) items to make list view actually useful (display more items than grid view)